Fact Sheet I2

 Once a Speaker is elected, the Serjeant-at-Arms puts the mace on top of the table, signifying the Assembly can now conduct business.
 The Speaker’s proposer and seconder lead him or her to the Speaker’s chair at the head of the Chamber.
 Members make short congratulatory speeches.

-The Premier announces that the Governor will meet the Speaker later that day in the Parliamentary Library, and invites all members to attend.
+The Premier announces that the Governor will meet the Speaker later that day in the Parliamentary Library.
 The Speaker suspends the sitting until after this meeting.

 Find out more about the Speaker’s role: Fact Sheet H2: The Speaker.

-The Governor arrives at Parliament House to much pomp and ceremony.
-Armed forces bands and an indigenous smoking ceremony provide an impressive welcome.
-The Governor also inspects a guard of honour.
+The Governor arrives at Parliament House and is welcomed with an indigenous smoking ceremony.
+Sometimes there are armed forces bands and the Governor may inspect a guard of honour.

 The Clerk returns to the Legislative Assembly Chamber and switches on bells which ring throughout Parliament House.
 This lets members know to return to the Chamber.